nyudlts/findingaids_docs/overview/workflow.md

   * stores the uploaded EAD on the Isilon storage system
   * validates the EAD
     * if the EAD fails validation, the EAD Publisher...
-      * provides an error rEAD Publisherort to the Archivist and deletes the uploaded EAD
+      * provides an error report to the Archivist and deletes the uploaded EAD
     * if the EAD passes validation, the EAD Publisher...
       * names the uploaded EAD file `<eadid>.xml`, e.g., `mss_208.xml`
       * calls the `FASB` to generate the `JSON` files required by `Hugo`